 LASIK is considered a safe procedure with a high success rate, as the American Refractive Surgery Council reports that the majority of people (90 percent) who undergo LASIK corrective surgery will end up with 20/20 vision or better.
+High-end providers, like NVISION, achieve 20/20 vision in 98% of surgeries.
 An ophthalmologist exam can help you determine if you are eligible for LASIK.

 Table of Contents